RealEpicGamerOfficial/Audio.FX/README.md

 | Current Package | Live Package  | 1.9.0
 | Next Package | Future Package | 1.11.0

-### Notices (Visable Project)
+### Notices (VisableProject)
 🤖AI was used for part or most of the code.🤖

-✅This notice makes it comply with the VisibleProject.✅ 🛠️Code has been modified by managers, but original source code is from AI.🛠️
+✅This notice makes it comply with the VisibleProject.✅

+🛠️AI was used for a starting base, many lines had to be fix or changed to provide funcionality.🛠️

-For more info, please visit "*link coming soon*".
+For more info, please visit [Visible Project](https://sites.google.com/view/visible-project/home).